Assertions

 toBeGrounded()

-Checks if the claims made in the response are supported by the retrieved context.
+Summary: Similar to faithfulness, but focuses strictly on whether the claims made in the response are supported by the retrieved context, regardless of the original query.

 await expect({